 Whilst many people only come for the evening concerts, I would strongly encourage you to get here early and immerse yourself in the daytime atmosphere.
 It is a completely unique experience."

 Each evening concert has a different theme in order to offer variety and to appeal to a wide audience across the week.
-The line-up really is star studded, and because we just couldn’t cut down our options, this year we even have a concert on the Monday evening, totalling seven shows during the week.
-Jools Holland and his Rhythm and Blues Orchestra return to Llangollen this year to kick the week off.
-Jools is one of the Eisteddfod’s absolute favourites, and his shows in the past have been described as legendary!
-As a first timer to one of his concerts, to say I am counting down the days would be about right!
+The line-up really is star studded.
+Expect big names, including Jools Holland and his Rhythm and Blues Orchestra - one of the Eisteddfod’s absolute favourites, and his shows in the past have been described as legendary!

 Tuesday night’s ‘Classical Gala’ brings some impressive names to Llangollen.
-Making his Eisteddfod debut, Rolando Villazon is one of the most critically acclaimed performers in the opera-world.
+Rolando Villazon is one of the most critically acclaimed performers in the opera-world.
 Joining him will be two of the best sopranos in the business, Rhian Lois and Charlotte Hoather.

 The rest of the week at a glance: Shân Cothi celebrates the music of Wales on Wednesday, whilst MABON celebrate the music of the world in a toe tapping folk and Celtic infused evening on Thursday.
 A flamenco guitar twist on the Friday, as the Gipsy Kings come to Llangollen - did someone say Bamboléo?!
 And finally, the prestigious Pavarotti Trophy is awarded to the Choir of the World on Saturday, hosted by Welsh harpist Catrin Finch.